 }

-Here, the ...$params syntax represents the spread operator.
-It allows you to pass multiple arguments to the function, where each argument is an element of an array or iterable.
+In this example, the ...$params syntax, known as the spread operator, allows you to pass multiple arguments to the function, where each argument is an element of an array or iterable.

-The Type in the parameter list is a type hint, which specifies the type of the individual elements being passed in the array or iterable.
-For example, you could specify int, string, float, or any other valid PHP data type.
+The type in the parameter list serves as a type hint, specifying the type of the individual elements being passed in the array or iterable.
+For instance, you could specify int, string, float, or any other valid PHP data type

 <?php